-The DOE Data Center Air-Management Tool was developed to help accelerate the energy savings in data centers without affecting the thermal IT-equipment environment.
+The DOE Air Management Tool was developed to help accelerate the energy savings in data centers without affecting the thermal IT-equipment environment.
 Based on user input, the Tool provides air management recommendations and the potential for reducing the supply airflow rate and increasing the supply air temperature, both having an impact on energy use.
-Finally, the Tool estimates the % energy reduction, kWh reduction, and the associated \$ savings for supply fans and chillers.
+It estimates the % energy reduction, kWh reduction, and the associated \$ and carbon (CO2) savings for supply fans and chillers.
+On-site water usage and simple payback periods are also provided.
+The Tool was validated with Computational Fluid Dynamics (CFD) modeling (PG&E, 2010).

 The underlying assumption for this Tool is sufficiently stable environmental conditions, for example, the air handlers may well have variable air volume (VAV) fans but they are assumed operating at a stable constant reduced airflow.
-Since the majority of conventional data centers has raised-floor cooling with hot and cold equipment aisles, this Tool is intended mainly for such environments.
+Since most conventional data centers has raised-floor cooling with hot and cold equipment aisles, this Tool is intended mainly for such environments.
 Having some basic understanding of the physical data center environment makes this Tool easier to understand and use.